reginoxcf/football-simulator-2/README.md

-compile a.cpp first using mingw or whatever
+compile "a.cpp" first

-then run a.exe
+then run the program "a"